 - a) Services for which specific Government orders have been issued. - b) Services for which requirements are well known and the skill-set of the service provider who can do the job is also well known, and there is no significant advantage to have a service provider having higher skill-set.
 Such services would be out-sourced as per the provisions given in earlier chapters. - c) Services for which minimum skill-set of the service provider who can do the job is well known but service provider having higher skill-set would add significant value to the outcome because requirements cannot be expressed in quantifiable terms.
-This chapter specifically addresses out-sourcing of such services. - 14.3.1 The following services have been covered under separate orders and, therefore, would continue to be outsourced as per those orders. - a) Outsourcing of services pertaining to Basic Research Services e.g. Contract for Acquisition of Research Services (CARS), Contracts for Acquisition of Professional Services through IDST (CAPSI) will be governed as per the extant orders. - b) All Security Contracts will be governed as per the guidelines issued by Directorate General of Resettlement (DGR)/ Ministry of Defence.
+This chapter specifically addresses out-sourcing of such services. - 14.3.1 The following services have been covered under separate orders and, therefore, would continue to be outsourced as per those orders. - a) Outsourcing of services pertaining to Basic Research Services e.g. Contract for b) All Security Contracts will be governed as per the guidelines issued by Directorate General of Resettlement (DGR)/ Ministry of Defence.